nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Actors:** SS administrator

-**Brief Description**: SS administrator views the information about the internal TLS certificate of the security server.
+**Brief Description**: SS administrator views the information about the the security server's TLS certificate.

 **Preconditions**: -

-**Postconditions**: The internal TLS certificate information has been displayed to SS administrator.
+**Postconditions**: The Security Server's TLS certificate information has been displayed to SS administrator.

-**Trigger**: SS administrator wants to view the internal TLS certificate information.
+**Trigger**: SS administrator wants to view the security server's TLS certificate information.

 **Main Success Scenario**:

-1. SS administrator selects to view the internal TLS certificate of the security server.
+1. SS administrator selects to view the Security Server's TLS certificate.

-2. System displays the SHA-1 hash value of the internal TLS certificate.
+2. System displays the SHA-1 hash value of the Security Server's TLS certificate.
 The SS administrator has a possibility to choose amongst the following actions:

     -   generate a new TLS key and certificate for the security server:
         3.12 ;

+    -   generate a new TLS certificate request: 3.12 ;

+    -   import a TLS certificate request: 3.12 ;

-    -   view the details of the internal TLS certificate: 3.10 ;
+    -   view the details of the security server's TLS certificate: 3.10 ;

-    -   export the internal TLS certificate: 3.13 .
+    -   export the security server's TLS certificate: 3.13 .

 **Extensions**: -

 **Related information**: -

-### 3.12 UC SS\_11: Generate a New TLS Key and Certificate for the Security Server
+### 3.12 UC SS\_11: Generate a new TLS Key and Certificate for the Security Server

 **System**: Security server